Right Now, Wrong Then: Non-Stationary Direct Preference Optimization under Preference Drift: Introduction

 Parameter drift has been widely studied in the bandit literature. \cite{cheung2019learning} propose using a sliding window to estimate parameters with data points close to the current timestep, whilst \cite{bogunovic2016time, zhao2020simple} investigate a restarting strategy.
 Similarly to the strategy of \cite{russac2019weighted}, we use an exponentially weighted discounting term to re-weight points close to the current timestep. \cite{faury2021regret, wang2023revisiting} apply this approach to the case of generalised linear bandits first proposed by \cite{filippi2010parametric}. \cite{pacchiano2021dueling, saha2021optimal, mehta2023sample} focus on the duelling bandit setting, where only preference feedback between two actions is provided by the environment.
-We utilise the elements of their analysis in our analysis of NS-DPO.
+In this work, we provide the \emph{first} theoretical guarantees for the popular offline setting where the true reward parameter (used to label training data) is allowed to change over time. \looseness=-1

-\textbf{Main contributions.} To the best of our knowledge, this is the first work to present algorithms for fine-tuning LLMs under non-stationary preferences in offline learning scenarios.
-Additionally, it is the first to utilize the Dynamic Bradley-Terry model to accommodate varying preferences, a perspective that we anticipate will have broader applicability in RLHF and continual fine-tuning of LLMs.
-We propose NS-DPO, a direct preference optimization method that accounts for non-stationary preferences in the dataset via a Dynamic Bradley-Terry model which modifies the training loss with a single exponential weighting parameter $\gamma$.
-In this regard, NS-DPO represents a simple and practical extension of the popular DPO algorithm.
-We provide an upper bound on the expected regret of NS-DPO for log-linear policies, given standard training data coverage assumptions used in offline learning.
+\textbf{Main contributions.} We propose NS-DPO, a direct preference optimization method that accounts for non-stationary preferences in the dataset via a Dynamic Bradley-Terry model.
+NS-DPO modifies the training loss with a single exponential weighting parameter $\gamma$, and thus represents a \emph{simple} and \emph{computationally efficient} extension of the popular DPO algorithm.
+We provide an upper bound on the regret of NS-DPO for log-linear policies given standard data coverage assumptions used in offline learning.
+To explore the performance of NS-DPO, we construct \emph{non-stationary preference datasets} from a variety of existing popular datasets; including GlobalOpinionsQA \citep{durmus2023towards}, Helpful \& Harmless \citep{dai2023safe}, and UltraFeedback \citep{cui2023ultrafeedback}.
+We demonstrate that NS-DPO significantly outperforms stationary DPO and other relevant baselines on these non-stationary datasets with varying degrees of preference drift on Llama LLM models \cite{touvron2023llama, dubey2024llama}.